hemu1650/URL_Shortner/README.md

 # URL_Shortner

+A Laravel-based URL Shortening System with role-based access for SuperAdmin, Admin, and Member users.
+Each company can manage its own users and generate short URLs.
+The application supports public redirection via short links and includes full authentication and role-based authorization.

+# Requirements
+Laravel 12

+PHP >= 8.1

+MySQL or SQLite (default: MySQL)

+Composer

+Node.js & NPM (for frontend scaffolding, if needed)

+Laravel Breeze (for auth scaffolding)

 # 🔗 Laravel URL Shortener (SuperAdmin, Admin, Member)

 This project is a role-based **URL Shortening system** built in Laravel 12 with the following user roles: